 Rutland Regional is proud to partner with the not-for-profit DAISY Foundation to honor our nurses with the DAISY Award for Extraordinary Nurses.
-This quarterly award recognizes a specific nurse for delivering the compassionate, expert and extraordinary care all our Rutland Regional nurses are known for.
+This award recognizes a specific nurse for delivering the compassionate, expert and extraordinary care all our Rutland Regional nurses are known for.
 Nurses may be nominated for the DAISY Award by patients, families, colleagues, physicians and staff.

 The DAISY Award was established by the DAISY Foundation in memory of J. Patrick Barnes who died at 33 of Idiopathic Thrombocytopenic Purpura (ITP), an auto-immune disease.
 DAISY is an acronym for Diseases Attacking the Immune System and over 285 nationwide hospitals currently honor their nurses through the DAISY Program.